 I know she is, she’s absolutely gorgeous and I’m thankful that she succeeded in receiving the best of both worlds.
 As the half breed of an Indian mother and an Italian father she could have come out looking like cousin IT but, instead, she’s the perfect balance of east meets west.
 I just don’t think she needs to constantly be reminded of this.

-In the politically correct world all children are made equally which would mean that for every “OMG, you are so beautiful” my daughter receives, the little girl standing next to her would get the same shallow remark.
+We know that children are made equal which would mean that for every “OMG, you are so beautiful” my daughter receives, the little girl standing next to her would get the same shallow remark.
 I bear witness to this discrepancy regularly because in the real world, this just doesn’t happen.
-Yes, at 2 and a half years old, my baby’s sidekick might not care what the lady towering over her thinks about her pretty little face but sooner than later these loaded messages will have an impact.
+Yes, at 2 and a half years old my baby’s sidekick might not care what the lady towering over her thinks about her pretty little face but sooner than later these loaded messages will have an impact.
 They will teach our currently clueless daughters who are happy reading books, rolling around in the dirt and playing ball with the boys that physical appearance gets considerably more acknowledgement and appreciation than inner beauty and strength.
 Unfortunately, this lesson is already quite prominent in the outside world so we need to be doing our ultimate best to counter its impact at home.
 It’s mind blowing how quickly kids learn and pick up on nuances and it’s equally mind blowing how desensitized we’ve become to the issue.
 Am I the only one who thinks that five year olds shouldn’t be wearing string bikinis and playing with make-up even if it is from Toys r Us?

 Did you know: